glancer000/codebase/README.md

 1.  **Create a Gatsby site.**

-    Use the Gatsby CLI to create a new site, specifying the hello-world starter.

     ```sh
     # create a new Gatsby site using the hello-world starter
     gatsby new my-hello-world-starter https://github.com/gatsbyjs/gatsby-starter-hello-world